Featured Plants - Page 1

-Featured Plants are in alphabetical order by Botanical Names. |
+Featured Plants are in alphabetical order by botanical names. |

 + View larger image |

-Latin Name: Abutilon megapotamicum 'Bella Red' and 'Bella Yellow'
+Latin Name: Abutilon

 Family: Malvaceae